mediabots/ubuntu_-_lamp-kubuntu_desktop-wordpress-ssl/README.md

 If you are using an older version of Ubuntu like 16.04 or 14.04.
 Then Remote Desktop(XRDP) facility would not work for you.

+Script will aslo install WINE to run Windows apps on your Linux system.

+SSL is verified by letsencrypt.org and initially it would provide a 3 month Cerificate.
+Cerificate would be auto renewed after every 60 days by CertBOT app,which would be also installed in your system :)

 ---

 ## Requirements